o2sh/onefetch/CONTRIBUTING.md

 ### Quality Requirements

-- Match the original logo while keeping it easily recognizable, with clean symmetry and edges.
+- Keep the ASCII art faithful to the original logo and easily recognizable, with clean symmetry and edges.
 - AI or online tools may be used as a base, but the final art must be polished by hand.
 For inspiration: https://ascii.co.uk/art

 <h2 align="center">Special Thanks to</h2>